-After Apollo (1972), the Moon was not revisited until an unmanned spacecraft, Clementine orbited to conduct mapping studies February 19 - April 21, 1994, using UV/Visible, Near IR, and Lidar https://www.google.ca/moon/ specialized products include detailed maps of lunar topography and the distribution of several chemical elements, such as iron (Fe) and titanium (Ti), determined by analyzing reflectance variations at 0.75 mu and 0.95 mu, where these elements absorb radiation.
+After Apollo (1972), the Moon was not revisited until an unmanned spacecraft, Clementine orbited to conduct mapping studies February 19 - April 21, 1994, using UV/Visible, Near IR, and Lidar

+Other specialized products include detailed maps the distribution of several chemical elements, such as iron (Fe) and titanium (Ti), determined by analyzing reflectance variations 750 and 950 nm, where these elements absorb radiation.

 In mid-April 2000, the Terra spacecraft was turned upside down and pointed at the Moon.
-This ASTER image was acquired at that time, showing band 3 (NIR) in black and white.
+This ASTER image was acquired at that time, showing band 3 (NIR) in grayscale.

-Recent Lunar missions
+More recent Lunar missions